 This post continues the exploration of the three faces of the Ultimate, which is called by many and varied names in the spiritual traditions of the world.
 In my fourth post I introduced the three perspectives (represented in four quadrants) and said that individuals seem to lean toward one perspective, as do the spiritual paths ancient and modern.
 One of the cornerstones of Integral Theory is that each perspective represents a partial view of what’s true.
 Experiencing the Ultimate from all three perspectives allows for a more complete and inclusive experience.
 It is also well to remember that each perspective “points to” the Ultimate, which is beyond description.
 As you read this “pointing out” perspective, notice how you respond to the First Face.
 Do you find it familiar?
 Odd?
 Uncomfortable?
 Reassuring?
 Noticing your own reaction is a clue to the perspective you inhabit most fully.

-These words and images help us soak in the First Person of Spirit . . .
+These words help us soak in the First Person of Spirit . . .

 Julian of Norwich

 We will know what both the fullness and the fulfillment of life mean only when the consciousness that the Spirit is our own very self, comes to life within us.